21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Serra da Estrela Natural Park

 If you are looking for beautiful places to visit in Portugal, they don’t get more beautiful than the Serra da Estrela Natural Park.
-Located in the Central region of Portugal, this natural park is also situated in the largest mountain range in Portugal and also contains the highest point in continental Portugal.
+Located in Central Portugal, this protected area is home to the country’s highest mountain range and the highest point in mainland Portugal.

 Where to stay in Serra da Estrela